infinition/cyberchef/README.md

 # Cyber Chef

 Cyber chef is a cyberpunk-themed recipe management application.
-This application features a glassmorphism UI, advanced media management, and local persistence for all your culinary protocols.
+This application features a glassmorphism UI, advanced media management, and local persistence for all your recipes.

+infinition.github.io/cyberchef/

 ## Features